Discover our academy using the Virtual Tour

 Incredibly proud of our students’ achievements

-We are incredibly proud of our Year 11 students’ achievements this year.
+We are incredibly proud of our Year 11 students’ achievements.
 There have been some outstanding individual achievements across the full ability range, with many students making much better progress than expected.
-This year’s results are a reflection of the hard work and commitment of the students and the staff.
+Last year’s results are a reflection of the hard work and commitment of the students and the staff.

 Our Vision and Values